RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 ### 3.1 High-Level Concept and Research Question

 Our project aims to to develop an integrated, sensor-driven framework that enables an Biologically-inspired, Lighter-than-air, Instructional, Mechatronics Program (BLIMP) UAV to operate autonomously in dynamic and uncertain environments.

-integrate a UR5 robotic arm with a quadruped robot to facilitate advanced experimental setups.
-The central research question is: **"How effectively can sensor data and simulation models be integrated to enhance the real-time control and autonomy of a hybrid robotic system?"**
+The central research question is: **"How effectively can sensor data from various sensors (such as Time-of-Flight Sensor, IMU, Barometer, Camera) can be fused together to trajectory planning, and autonomous navigation capabilities of a hybrid robotic blimp system in dynamic environments?"**
 The experiment involves using the UR5 to position the quadruped at a designated start point, triggering the quadruped to run in a specified direction, and collecting sensor data during its motion.
 We then broadcast this data to a server for analysis, comparing it with simulated data.
 The refined simulation results are subsequently applied back to the robot to evaluate improvements in performance.

 ![High-Level System Concept](./figures/blimp_model.JPG)
 *Figure 1: CAD Rendering of Biologically-inspired, Lighter-than-air, Instructional, Mechatronics Program (BLIMP) UAV*

+### 3.2 Interaction and Interface Development

+### 3.3 Control and Autonomy

+### 3.4 Sensor Integration

+### 3.5 Prepartion

+### 3.6 Final Demonstration

+### 3.7 Impact of the Work

+### 3.8 Advising

+## 4. Weekly Milestones (Weeks 7-16)